 Click here to download the UAH Heritage Projects Officer Application.

-Deadline for application: Monday 26th April, 2021 at 5pm.
-Interviews will be held early May.
+This is a re-advertisement.
+Deadline for application: Friday 9th July, 2021 at 5pm.
+Interviews will be held late July.

 If you require any further information, please contact: